noahpombas-dev/discord-bot/README.md

-# User Friendly Discord BOT
+# User Friendly Discord BOT - WiP
 a Discord BOT with User friendly commands, moderation commands and more!

 ### It's not 100% finished yet!